lukasaron/terraform-provider-stripe/docs/resources/stripe_price.md

 For example, you might have a single "gold" product that has prices for $10/month, $100/year, and €9 once.

 ~> Removal of the price isn't supported through the Stripe SDK.
-The best practice, which this provider follows, is to archive the price by marking it as inactive on destroy, which indicates that the price is not longer available for purchase.
+The best practice, which this provider follows, is to archive the price by marking it as inactive on destroy, which indicates that the price is no longer available for purchase.

 ## Example Usage